kevinniland/MD5-message-digest-algorithm/overview.md

 This section will give an analysis of the MD5 algorithm, including the complexity of the algorithms that attempt to reverse it (algorithms that attempt to find an input for which the MD5 algorithm produces a given output).

 ### Algorithm
+In cryptography, MD5 (Message-Digest algorithm 5) is a widely used cryptographic hash function with a 128-bit hash value.
+As an Internet standard (RFC 1321), MD5 has been employed in a wide variety of security applications, and is also commonly used to check the integrity of files.
+An MD5 hash is typically expressed as a 32 digit hexadecimal number.
+MD5 is a strengthened version of MD4.
+Like MD4, the MD5 hash was invented by Professor Ronald Rivest of MIT.

 ### Algorithms that attempt to reverse it